-Suggested Pages generates recommended rules based on URLs from your event data.
-Use this feature to accept or delete the recommended tags to quickly tag the pages your Visitors have seen in the last 5 days.
+The Suggested Pages table generates recommended rules based on URLs from your event data.
+Use this feature to accept or delete the recommended rules to tag the pages that your visitors have seen in the last five days.

 Tagging pages is one of the fastest ways to view data from your app in a new Pendo subscription.
 You can recognize user behavior patterns as they navigate your app and begin to understand how many users are using your app, where they spend most of their time, and how frequently they return.